garaio/remcloud-message-bus-api/README.md

 Detail | Description
 ---|---
 app id | An app id (Unique Application ID) (e.g: 'YourService').
-The app id is also the name of your queue from which you can retrieve your messages userid / password | Login  credentials for RabbitMQ exchange name | The name of the exchange to which you can send messages
+The app id is also the name of your queue from which you can retrieve your messages user id / password | Login  credentials for RabbitMQ exchange name | The name of the exchange to which you can send messages

 ## About this specification